Criticism of Wikipedia: Privacy concerns

 Most privacy concerns refer to cases of government or employer data gathering, computer or electronic monitoring; or trading data between organizations.
 According to James Donnelly and Jenifer Haeckel, "the Internet has created conflicts between personal privacy, commercial interests and the interests of society at large".
 Balancing the rights of all concerned as technology alters the social landscape will not be easy.
 It "is not yet possible to anticipate the path of the common law or governmental regulation" regarding this problem.

 The concern in the case of Wikipedia is the right of a private citizen to remain private; to remain a "private citizen" rather than a "public figure" in the eyes of the law.
-It is somewhat of a battle between the right to be anonymous in cyberspace and the right to be anonymous in real life ("meatspace").
-A particular problem occurs in the case of an individual who is relatively unimportant and for whom there exists a Wikipedia page against their wishes.

 In 2005, Agence France-Presse quoted Daniel Brandt, the Wikipedia Watch owner, as saying that "the basic problem is that no one, neither the trustees of Wikimedia Foundation, nor the volunteers who are connected with Wikipedia, consider themselves responsible for the content."